DPR-droid/2021_11_Programming-for-Data-Analysis-Assignment-2021/README.md

 Try this assignment without installing by clicking the Binder badge below, this allows you to run the Jupyter notebook in an online virtual executable environment, making the code immediately reproducible by anyone, anywhere.

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/DPR-droid/Programming-for-Data-Analysis-Assignment-2021/main?filepath=numpy-randomV6.ipynb)

+**import warnings** not included in requirements.txt as it was causing an issue when building the online virtual executable environment.

 ## Try at home